lainisourgod/eightify/README.md

 ## 🤩 TODO:

-- Dockerize
-  - Will use the same Dockerfile for the backend and frontend as they share the common logic
-  - Add docker-compose
-- **Add demo deployment** (Github Pages?)
-  - create a separate openai token for the demo with limited quota
-  - show exceptions if token limit is reached
-  - add notification to telegram when somebody is using the demo?
 - Migrate to LLM framework (langchain / haystack / dspy)
 - Automatic evaluation pipeline using LLM framework (too much to implement myself)